 Cyber Essentials certification enables you to showcase your credentials as a trustworthy and secure organisation and puts your business in a perfect position to supply to the defence sector, knowing that your bid can be backed up with evidence that your business is cyber secure.

-As Cyber Essentials is a key requirement for any supplier or buyer looking to business with defence.
-It is essential that business of all types know the benefits that gaining such certification provides.
+Cyber Essentials is a key requirement for any supplier or buyer looking to business with defence.
+It is essential that businesses of all types know the benefits that gaining such certification provides.

-- Cyber Essentials is government backed by the National Cyber Security Centre and has been in place since 2014.
+- Cyber Essentials is a government-backed by the National Cyber Security Centre and has been in place since 2014.

 - The controls Cyber Essentials puts in place protect a business from around 80% of Cyber Attacks but these should be seen as the minimum requirements.